Campervan Economics

 Conversely, campervan conversion companies are specialist coach builders who will take a base vehicle from Volkswagen, Ford, or another mainstream manufacturer and build a campervan around it.
 They may offer standard models that can be bought off the forecourt, or you may commission them to build one on your behalf.

-The build quality of a good coach-built conversion can be as good as the manufacturers own.
+The build quality of a good coach-built conversion can be as good as the manufacturers own model.
 Sometimes it can be better in quality and specification.
 Sometimes it can be worse.
 The market varies.

 Others decide to build their own.
 The quality of workmanship and specification will vary depending on who did the building, their budget, level of skill and attention to detail.
 You'll need to assess whether it's up to scratch and worth the money if you're buying one second-hand.